-I am currently working on securing funding that will allow me to attract a team of dedicated developers and business people who will help me upscale Labyrinth Psychotica, as well as develop new digital tools of empathy that function as ‘prosthetics of the imagination’ in better understanding mental health issues.
+I am currently working on securing funding that will allow me to attract a team of dedicated developers and business people who will help me scale Labyrinth Psychotica, as well as develop new digital tools of empathy that function as "prosthetics of the imagination" in better understanding mental health issues.
 With their help, I aim to grow sustainable social entrepreneurship that will reach millions instead of thousands.
 For them, I want to be the best creative leader I can be.